From Stanley Mikles, science teacher, Hill City Secondary School in northern Minnesota)

 - Field journals are required.
 No journal entries for the day equals a zero.

 - Teams are good, sometimes.
 I have to know my students.

 - Make accommodations for my less capable students.
 Arrange for a paraprofessional to escort students with special needs—brief your paraprofessionals on the what, why, where, when, and how's.

 - Have the kids establish the outdoor "rules" that they will live by for the year the first week and have all agree to them (thumbs up is fine)

-- If you need to warn more than once about behavior - just send them in to sit in the classroom.
-Don't get mad - just tell them you are sorry but they are going to have to go in - and continue with your class.
-Kids respect that and are much more likely to give you their"undivided" attention once someone has been sent in.
+- If you need to warn more than once about behavior - send them in to sit in the classroom.
+Don't get mad - tell them you are sorry, but they will have to go in - and continue with your class.
+Kids respect that and are much more likely to give you their "undivided" attention once someone has been sent in.
 And I follow up with a short phone call to the parent to chat with them.

-- Have them bring their science notebooks and always have something for them to do in the science notebook, whether it is a journaling entry, or notes on something you are talking about or a sketch, or other observation.
+- Have them bring their science notebooks and always have something to do in the science notebook, whether it is a journaling entry or notes on something you are talking about, a sketch, or other observation.

-- When I am speaking, I tell them to huddle and to make sure they are not any more than "two deep" around me.
+- When I am speaking, I tell them to huddle and make sure they are not any more than "two-deep" around me.
 Works fairly well.

-- Teach them how to observe with "soft eyes" looking not just in a specific spot but focusing on everything at the same time.
-Helps them to see movement and the bigger picture.
+- Teach them how to observe with "soft eyes," looking not just in a specific spot but focusing on everything simultaneously.
+It helps them to see movement and the bigger picture.